harbor-xyz/ethereum-postgres-liquidationBot/README.md

-# Harbor Testnet with One Chain and One Off-Chain Actor
+# Harbor Testnet with One Chain (Ethereun) and Two Off-Chain Actors (Postgres and Liquidation bot)

-This is to demosntrate configuring, building and running a sample Testnet with one chain and one locally built actor.
+This is to demosntrate configuring, building and running a sample Testnet with one chain (Ethereum) and two actors (Postgres and Liquidation bot).
 Clone this repo and follow along.

 ## Copy API Key